irenzim/WNE-XAI-2025/03_regression/README.md

 ## 🔧 Setup Instructions

-Assuming that you have already cloned the repository:
+Assuming that you have already cloned the repository and are currently in WNE-XAI-2025/ folder:

 1. Make sure you are in project folder `03_regression`:
 ```bash